-Our Education Associate Erin Vong just returned from a moving journey along the path of the Civil Rights Movement with Sojourn to the Past and 90 high school students.
+Our Education Associate Erin Vong just returned from a moving journey along the path of the Civil Rights Movement with The Sojourn Project and 90 high school students.
 For almost 20 years, Sojourn has led thousands of students on life-changing educational trips through sites of the Civil Rights Movement, meeting veterans of the Freedom Struggle and connecting historic events to contemporary issues.
 We’ve been working with the Sojourn team to enhance their curriculum with oral history in order to deepen and extend the transformations that students experience.

 In our current political climate, this year’s trip was particularly powerful for students.
 Here’s a look at where they visited, what they learned, and the moments that were most inspiring.